dafer45/TBTK/doc/Tutorials.md

 However, often there are few actual name clashes and it is convenient to not have to prepend every function call etc with *std::* or *TBTK::* and it is therefore possible to tell the compiler to "use" particular namespaces.
 Possible name clashes can then be handled individually by prepending only those components for which ambiguity arise by their corresponding namespaces.

-The actuall entry point for the program is
+The actual entry point for the program is
 ```cpp
 	int main(int argc, char **argv){
 ```
-However, we note that global variable assignmets occur ahead of this time, meaning that it in principle is possible for some execution of code to occur already before the main routine begins.
+However, we note that global variable assignments occur ahead of this time, meaning that it in principle is possible for some execution of code to occur already before the main routine begins.
-The arguments *argc* and *argv* can be used to accept arguments from the command line, and the interested reader is adviced to make a web search for further information on how to use these.
+The arguments *argc* and *argv* can be used to accept arguments from the command line, and the interested reader is advised to make a web search for further information on how to use these.

 Inside the main function two things occur.
 First, "Hello quantum world!\n" is written to the output stream, where '<<' can be read as send the right hand side to the output stream Streams::out.